noerw/journey-journal/README.md

 Before the first run, make shure you have nodeJS, npm and mongoDB installed on your machine.
 Then install all npm dependencies by calling `sudo npm install` in the apps root directory.

-To start the server enter `npm start`, and the server should listen on `localhost:8080/`.
+To start the server, make shure you mongoDB-server is running; then enter `npm start`.
+The webserver should then be listening on `localhost:8080/`.

 ## configure
-You can configure the server by editing the `config` variable in `server.js#l14`.
+You can configure the server by editing the `config` variable in `server.js#l12`.

 * **loglevel**: determines which kind of interaction is logged in the console and to the database.
 You may select clientside interactions with `'CLIENT-ACTION'`, and/or server requests with `'SERVER-REQ'`
 * **flickr**: API-key and account tokens for the flickr integration